tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-He told police that the man had pulled a gun on him and shot, but he couldn't remember any other details.
-He only knew the man had stolen his car.
-Jackson was then rushed into surgery and an all points bulletin was put out for the vehicle.
-At 5:35 a.m., an officer found Jackson's car pulled into a parking lot with 19 year old John Stephen Parisi asleep inside.
+<mark>He told police that the man had pulled a gun on him and shot, but he couldn't remember any other details.</mark> He only knew the man had stolen his car. <mark>Jackson was then rushed into surgery and an all points bulletin was put out for the vehicle.
+At 5:35 a.m., an officer found Jackson's car pulled into a parking lot with 19 year old John Stephan Parisie asleep inside.</mark>

 </james>
 <from>

 https://reggiedeepdive.com/wp-content/uploads/2020/03/Panic-A-Killer-Defense-Part-One.pdf p.1

-Mr. Jackson said he remembered a gun being pulled on him and gunshots, but he couldn't remember any of the other details.
+<mark>Mr. Jackson said he remembered a gun being pulled on him and gunshots, but he couldn't remember any of the other details.</mark>

 [...]

-Jackson was taken into surgery and an all-points bulletin was issued for his car.
-At 5:35 a.m. an officer on patrol found Mr. Jackson's car pulled into a parking lot and John Stephan Parisie, age 19 asleep behind the wheel.
+<mark>Jackson was taken into surgery and an all-points bulletin was issued for his car.
+At 5:35 a.m. an officer on patrol found Mr. Jackson's car pulled into a parking lot and John Stephan Parisie, age 19 asleep behind the wheel.</mark>

 </from>
 </compare>